ArchieMeng/archiemeng.github.io/content/post/after-titanic/index.md

 >
 > Jack: I work my way from place to place.
 You know, tramp steamers and such.
 But I won my ticket on Titanic here.
 At a lucky hand at poker.
 A very luck hand.
 >
-> 有点胖的绅士：All life is a game of luck.家暴男（不服）：A real man makes his won luck, Archie.
+> Archie：All life is a game of luck.家暴男（不服）：A real man makes his won luck, Archie.
 Right, Dawson?
 >
 > Jack: En!
 >